purinton/architect/README.md

   npm test
   ```

-- Add your tests in the `tests/` folder or alongside your code.
+- Tests are in the `tests/` folder and cover commands, events, and tools.

 ## Support